pegasystems/pega-helm-charts/charts/pega/README.md

 You can configure a Kubernetes `PodDisruptionBudget` on your tier by setting `pdb.enabled` to `true`.
 For more details, see the Kubernetes
 [Pod Disruption Budgets documentation](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets).

 The following parameters are mutually exclusive.
-You may specifiy either `pdb.minAvailable` or `pdb.maxUnavailable` but not both.
+You must specify either `pdb.minAvailable` or `pdb.maxUnavailable` but not both.

 Parameter             | Description    | Default value
 ---                   | ---       | ---